Local browser tools for images, video, and audio

 A resize job is not the same as a PNG-to-WebP conversion, a poster frame is not the same as a full video export, and an audio trim page is not the same as a batch converter.
 Picmu separates those jobs so the copy, defaults, and next steps stay aligned with the outcome.

 The language layer changes the copy and labels.
-The product model stays the same: local-first image work, careful video pages, audio pages with visible limits, and clearer tradeoffs than a generic converter page.
+The product model stays the same: local-first image work, careful video pages, audio pages with visible limits, and clearer tradeoffs than a one-size-fits-all converter.

 FAQ